 It now starts to look like a model of a real type 26.

 Above a progress photo with the major changes done.
 On the To do list are at least a change of the hand rail for a straight metal one and a new green coat.

-Another step and again a bit closer to goal, the colour came out a bit too light this time but that can be corrected with some transparent darkened lacquer plus dedicated weathering.
+Another step and again a bit closer to goal, the colour came out a bit light but at least its not glossy this time, but this can be corrected with some transparent darkened lacquer plus a dedicated weathering.
 On the above photo's you see the combination of the rebuilt Y150 with the new homebuilt 26 m³ tender but using the original drawbar.
 That drawbar needs to be shortened by 1.5 mm to let the tender ride closer to the cab.
 Some blackening on the tender frame to get rid of that brass colour below the cab cannot do harm either.
 The front still needs to be cleared from superfluous lamps and the too high frame parts and needs mounting of the 2 boiler struts with their steps.
 When the paint is dry I will fit a set of MFK couplings and then it can be tested on the next Fremo meeting.
-Of course this was pretty well succesful thus now we finish this machine by modifying the front and give attention to further minor details.
+Of course this trial turned out to be pretty well succesful thus now we can finish this machine by modifying the front and give attention to further minor details.

 copyright: Henk Oversloot